Generalised 4d Partition Functions and Modular Differential Equations: Background review

 The single letter indices of the vector multiplet and hypermultiplets take the following form in this limit:

 The (un-normalised) generalised Schur partition function was then defined in \cite{Deb:2025ypl} to be

-where $N(\alpha)$ is a constant prefactor introduced by hand such that the leading order coefficient of this function is 1, and is defined to be\footnote{This is a trivial generalisation of the normalisation considered in \cite{Deb:2025ypl} to a general gauge group $G$.}
+where recall that $z_j=e^{2\pi i\,u_j}$, while $N(\alpha)$ is a constant prefactor introduced by hand such that the leading order coefficient of this function is 1, and is defined to be\footnote{This is a trivial generalisation of the normalisation considered in \cite{Deb:2025ypl} to a general gauge group $G$.}

 The second line in \eref{eq:NoNorm_GenSchur_def} can be obtained by evaluating the Plethystic exponential and is expressed in the same form as in \cite{Deb:2025ypl}.
 Some care is required as there is a divergence in the full superconformal index in the limit where $p\,q=t$ that sneaks into this calculation \cite{Gaiotto:2012xa}.
 The appropriate regularisation furnishes the factor $(q;q)^{2{\rm rk}\,G}$ outside the integral.
 This can be justified by noting that at $\alpha=0$ one obtains only this factor which can then be interpreted as the Schur index of $U(1)^{{\rm rk}\,G}$ vector multiplets.
 This is exactly as expected from the $p\,q=t$ first limit.
 As is immediately obvious, setting $\alpha=1$ reduces \eref{eq:NoNorm_GenSchur_def} to the usual gauge theory Schur index.